Yosemite National Park: Hiking

 Over 800 mi of trails are available to hikers—everything from an easy stroll to a challenging mountain hike, or backpacking trips.
 The popular Half Dome hike to the summit of Half Dome requires a permit whenever the cables are up (usually from Memorial Day weekend to Columbus Day).
-A maximum of 300 hikers, selected by lottery, are permitted to advance beyond the base of the subdome each day, including 225 day hikers and 75 backpackers.
+A maximum of 300 hikers, selected by lottery, are permitted to advance beyond the base of the sub dome each day, including 225 day hikers and 75 backpackers.

 The park can be divided into five sections—Yosemite Valley, Wawona/Mariposa Grove/Glacier Point, Tuolumne Meadows, Hetch Hetchy, and Crane Flat/White Wolf.
 Numerous books describe park trails, while the National Park Service provides free information.

 Between late spring and early fall, much of the park can be accessed for backpacking trips.
 All overnight trips into the back country require a wilderness permit and most require approved bear-resistant food storage.

 Driving

 While some locations in Yosemite are accessible only on foot, other locations can be reached via road.
 The most famous road is Tioga Road.

 Bicycles are allowed on the roads, but only 12 mi of paved off-road trails are available in Yosemite Valley itself; mountain biking is not allowed.